General X-Ray Radiology Room

 Typical X-Ray Room Features

-• Room Size: Most x-ray rooms are at least 12' x 16', but size can vary based on equipment and workflow needs.
+• Room size: most x-ray rooms are at least 12' x 16' (actual size varies by equipment and workflow).

-• Shielded Walls: All walls must be lined with lead drywall (also called lead-lined gypsum board) to prevent radiation from escaping.
+• Shielded walls: walls are typically lined with lead-lined drywall (lead-backed gypsum board) to prevent radiation leakage.

-• Control Booth: A separate, shielded technician booth is required for safety during imaging.
+• Control booth: a separate, shielded technician area is commonly required for safe operation during imaging.

-All shielding materials must be rated for the specific use and thickness required by your radiation shielding plan.
+Note: All shielding materials must match the lead equivalency required by your room’s shielding design.

 Do I Need a Shielding Plan?